 - Why is the owner looking to sell the land?

-Process of buying land
+Process of Buying Land

 For anyone that has registered a mortgage on a residential property in the past, the confusion and stress that naturally arises through dealing with the seller of the property you are looking to buy, the buyer of your current property and both estate agents and the bank can be overwhelming.

 One of the concerning factors for anyone that is new to buying land is how the purchase is financed and whether the process differs from that of getting a mortgage on an existing property.

 Firstly, you should outline what the land purchase will entail by organising a professional survey.
-You can then use the surveyor’s report to inform the lender about boundaries, the situation in regards to electricity, sewerage and water, and other details such as potential restrictions and zoning.
+You can then use the registered surveyor’s report to inform the lender about boundaries, the situation in regards to electricity, sewerage and water, and other details and information such as potential restrictions and zoning.

 At this point, it would be advisable to get in touch with the local planning department and enquire about any nearby developments planned for the future.
-If, for instance, a set of new homes within a residential estate, motorway or park were set to be built down the street in the next few years, it could affect the value of your land and how much it’s worth or compromise your plans.
+If, for instance, a set of new homes within a residential estate, motorway or park were set to be built down the street in the next few years, it could affect the value of your land and how much it is worth or compromise your plans.

 Another important consideration would be the intended purpose of the land and whether it could impact the cost of the land mortgage.
 As the purpose of the land affects the bank’s risk exposure, the deposit and interest rates will alter, making the land mortgage more expensive.
 For example, if a plot of land already had a building present, that would be perceived as tangible collateral.

-However, if the plot of land only has a proposed construction, there are many different variables that could delay or entirely ruin the process of building properties, making the lender far less confident.
+However, if the plot of land only has a proposed construction, there are many different variables that could delay or entirely ruin the process of building new properties, making the lender far less confident.
 Therefore, a speculative investment on a plot of land with no specific plans for development would give the lender the least amount of confidence as there would be no collateral whatsoever.

 Although it wouldn’t be impossible to have a land mortgage application accepted for any of these three situations, the cost would be far greater, with the minimum deposit for a land mortgage set at around 30%.

 In the UK, there are several options for land mortgages, with each option based on the intended purpose of the plot of land.
 Land mortgage types include:

-What is land surveying?
+What is Land Surveying?

 Often conducted prior to a development, land surveying is the process of mapping out the shape and boundaries on a plot of land.
-Using specialist equipment, a qualified surveyor will come to the site and run a series of tests on the land.
+Using specialist equipment, a qualified and registered surveyor will come to the site and run a series of tests on the land.

 While there are different types of land survey, a topographical survey would be advisable as it is more extensive and uncovers details of natural and man-made features on the site.